 ARIM provides a platform to coordinate related activities across participating universities.
 It provides resources on how to teach replication to doctoral students and best practices on how to implement replication studies.
 In addition, ARIM will support the publication of student replication studies and incentives in the form of replication study competitions and awards.
 In the end, ARIM will contribute to overcoming the replication crisis in management research by empowering an increasing number of management scholars to conduct replication studies and by establishing an increasing stream of replication studies in the management literature.

 Maula, M., & Stam, W. (2019).
-Enhancing Rigor in Quantitative Entrepreneurship Research.
+Enhancing rigor in quantitative entrepreneurship research.
 Entrepreneurship Theory and Practice, 44(6), 1059–1090. https://doi.org/10.1177/1042258719891388

-Open Science Collaboration (2015).
+Open Science Collaboration.
+(2015).
 Estimating the reproducibility of psychological science.
-Science, 349(6251), aac4716–aac4716. https://doi.org/10.1126/science.aac4716
+Science, 349(6251), aac4716. http://doi.org/10.1126/science.aac4716

 Landis, R. S., & Rogelberg, S. G. (2013).
 Our Scholarly Practices Are Derailing Our Progress: The Importance of “Nothing” in the Organizational Sciences.
 Industrial and Organizational Psychology, 6(3), 299–302. https://doi.org/10.1111/iops.12054